One of my favorite Christmas specials is “A Charlie Brown Christmas.” I like

 powerfully as has that ONE SOLITARY LIFE!

-Consider that one solitary life that was
+Consider that one solitary life that was given

-along the right path.
+right path.
 God Bless and Merry Christmas.

-Be a witness for our Lord with the ministry decals and
+Until next time, be a witness for our Lord with the ministry decals and

 apparel.
 See them at the Show Your Faith Apparel Store at